eellpp/pubScratchpad/Tech/programming/python/interview/interview-questions.md

 You have a memory leak in the working production application on one of your company servers.
 How would you start debugging it?

-**What is the `yield` keyword used for in Python?**
-Yield can be used like a return statement in function.
-Instead of returning the output it will return a generator that can be iterated upon

-**What is an iterator in Python?**
-An iterable is an object capable of **returning** its **members** **one by one**.
-Said in other words, an iterable is anything that you can loop over with a `for` loop in Python.

 **Can you define a funcition inside function in python ?**
 It’s possible to [define functions](https://realpython.com/defining-your-own-python-function/) _inside other functions_.
 Such functions are called [inner functions](https://realpython.com/inner-functions-what-are-they-good-for/).